nexusformat/definitions/manual/source/classes/index.rst

     .. index:: link

-    It is recommended that NeXus links be used liberally in data files to reduce duplication of data.
-This is especially true when writing data adhering to an application definition.
-For raw data, write the raw data in the :ref:`NXinstrument` tree and then link to it from the location(s) defined in the relevant application definition.
+    Use NeXus links liberally in data files to reduce duplication of data.
+    In application definitions involving raw data,
+    write the raw data in the :ref:`NXinstrument` tree and then link to it from the location(s) defined in the relevant application definition.

 :ref:`contributed definitions <contributed.definitions>`